hdorgeval/playwright-fluent/docs/selector.api.md

 ### parent()

-Take the direct parent of each elements found in the previous step.
+Take the direct parent of each element found in the previous step.

 ---

 ### nextSibling()

-Take the next sibling of each elements found in the previous step.
+Take the next sibling of each element found in the previous step.

+---

+### previousSibling()

+Take the previous sibling of each element found in the previous step.

 ---